HTC holds virtual media event, sends coronavirus balloons into crowd for selfies

 Even by the standards of past technology keynotes, which commonly have odd moments, HTC’s glib treatment of the coronavirus outbreak was particularly tone deaf.
 Although China appears to be on the mend after thousands of COVID-19 deaths, users elsewhere in the world continue to shelter in place as job losses and other socioeconomic disruptions reach historic levels.

 On a positive note, there’s no question that virtual events will take on much greater importance in the wake of the coronavirus pandemic, and that the modest crowd seen at HTC’s event will grow as users become more comfortable with this hardware and software.
-Moreover, it appears that the Engage software performed as it was supposed to, enabling multiple participants to experience the mass gathering from different locations, while giving presenters new tools to capture viewers’ attention.
+Moreover, it appears that the Engage software performed as it was supposed to, enabling multiple participants to experience the mass gathering from different locations while giving presenters new tools to capture viewers’ attention.

 Let’s just hope that future presenters are a little more conscious of their audiences.
 Even if the digital event software and hardware work perfectly, content that makes participants feel uncomfortable will lead people to abandon virtual events just as quickly as they have with real ones over the past two months.